Kaushik-Shahare/Event-Manager/README.md

-# Flask Project
+# Flask Project [Event Manager]

-This is a small project created using flask.
+This is a flask project created using flask for _**Event Management**_.

 The main purpose of this project is as follows:

 - Create a Sign up page
 - Create a Login Page
-- Create a Dashboard to show a user data
+- Show upcomming events.
+- Register for upcoming events
+- Manage Users
+- Show list of Registered users for an Event.

 ## Signup page

 - used [zxcvbn](https://github.com/dwolfhub/zxcvbn-python) library to add password validation.

+## Database

+- used sqllite